simonkberg/nyr/readme.md

+# DEPRECATED

+I don't recommend this package and consider its usage a bad practice.
+Collaborators to your project should all use the same package manager to guarantee reproducible builds.
+Instead of supporting ambiguous usage of different package manager for collaboration on your project, you should enforce the usage of just one.

+Released versions will continue to work but are unsupported and contain dependencies with known security vulnerabilities.
+Use at your own risk.

 # nyr (npm-yarn-run) [![Travis][build-badge]][build-link] [![npm package][npm-badge]][npm-link]

 A tiny helper that knows if you are running a script via [npm] or [Yarn],